Hill Soaring Area Rottenstein – Steinfeld

 For flying in the Drau Valley a valid public liability insurance policy, the new EU certificate of compentency and a registration number for your rc aircrafts.
-Please complete this form and bring it with you: Registration form for model aircraft pilots.
+Please complete this form and bring it with you: Registration form for RC aircraft pilots.

 What’s happening on the Rottenstein?